abetusk/iao/i-stockpile-dreams-with-tragedies_1gen/README.md

 while technology that experiments with ideas of uniqueness, value and enabling alternative income streams is berated.

 Why are stock image sites valuable but receiving payments from NFTs not?

-I don't know if "I Stockpile Dreams With Tragedies : 1Gen" is worth anything nor do I know if NFTs are a worthwhile idea but perhaps we can start to have a conversation that isn't a continuous stream of incredulous dismissals and start to examine the reality of the ecosystem that we've developed around digital goods and intellectual property.
+I don't know if "I Stockpile Dreams With Tragedies : 1Gen" is worth anything nor do I know if NFTs are a worthwhile idea but perhaps we can start to have a measured conversation about the reality of the ecosystem that we've developed around digital goods and intellectual property.